 Sue Ann began her life as Susie and spent several years after college moving her way up through the brutal rites of passage of Broadway and late sixties television.
 She was a bit of a vagabond moving between her friends working on the stage and both screens but she loved the business and as long as she was working, she was happy.
 She loved sitting for hours in nookish coffee shops, reading the trades and literally counting down the minutes before the curtain was set to rise or when she was called to the set.
 While suffering her fair share of disappointments, Susie always aligned herself, through genuine friendships, with a yet-to-be outstanding cross section of talented writers and directors who blossomed about the same time she ascended to the next level.
-When everyone was famous, they would always remind each other of their challenges ranging from cold-water walk-ups, ketchup sandwiches and all night drinking excursions surrounded by the rich heritage of the noble occupation of being a barely-employed actress or actor.
+When everyone was famous, they would always remind each other of their challenges ranging from cold-water walk-ups, ketchup sandwiches and all night drinking excursions surrounded by the rich heritage of the noble occupation of being a barely-employed actress, actor or writer.

 Sue Ann never could keep the whole gender neutral "actress" and "actor" thing straight.
-She was brought up as an actress; her Oscars, Emmys and Tony were for "Best Actress" and "Best Supporting Actress" so she decided not to make any hard distinctions between the current social labeling attitudes and her lifelong focus on her craft.
+She was brought up as an actress; her Oscars, Emmys and Tony were for "Best Actress" and "Best Supporting Actress" so she decided not to make any hard distinctions between the current social labeling attitudes regarding gender and her lifelong focus on her craft.
 She was content with her skills, embarrassed by her bank account and current per picture fee but most of all, she felt she was on top of the world in all things important.
 All her children were happy and healthy, her friends were grounded and busy with their own pursuits, her producer husband was as normal and centered as he was when she had first met him over thirty years ago so things were good.
 Sue Ann actually let out an audible sigh as she began to review her stress-free day and the faux challenges.
 New England was always a safe refuge from all the annoying pieces of celebrity and as she sat there, drinking her coffee, she stumbled onto a mathematical epiphany and the realization caused her to carry a grudge against New England until the day she died.
 As she looked around, she realized that the whole place was a big gray cloud of cold coffee, warmish food and a collective sigh of things ignored.